🗳️ VOTE DAY IS TUESDAY JUNE 23 — GET OUT AND VOTE!

 Who oversees?

-An independent board elected by members — not appointed by the chairman or confirmed by his council.
+An independent board elected by members — not nominated by the chairman or confirmed by his aligned council.

 Where does the money go?